How Much Do Foundations Cost?

 Typically labour will cost in the region of £1,800 and you can expect a team of tradespeople to be on-site completing the work as it is labour intensive and may be dangerous to work alone, depending on the required depth of foundations.

-What are Foundations?
+What Are Foundations?

-Foundations are structures placed in the ground to help with stabilisation of buildings by distributing weight loads across a suitable surface area once built upon.
+Foundations are structures placed in the ground to help with the stabilisation of buildings by distributing weight loads across a suitable surface area once built upon.

-A solid, stable foundation is key in any building works, as poorly planned or installed foundations may be insufficient to hold the weight load applied to them, causing structural instability which can be dangerous to you and your property.
+A solid, stable foundation is key in any building work, as poorly planned or installed foundations may be insufficient to hold the weight load applied to them, causing structural instability which can be dangerous to you and your property.

 Layfoundations1

-For projects such as home extensions you will need solid foundations to build upon, and depending on the type and size of the extension planned, your foundations will also need to be planned and checked by building control to confirm that they are of a satisfactory standard for the proposed purpose before the rest of your construction can continue.
+For projects such as home extensions, you will need solid foundations to build upon, and depending on the type and size of the extension planned, your foundations will also need to be planned and checked by building control to confirm that they are of a satisfactory standard for the proposed purpose before the rest of your construction can continue.

 What Does Laying Foundations Entail?